akveo/ngx-admin/docs/contents/articles/002-installation-guidelines/index.md

 ```
 This will setup a working copy of ng2-admin on your local machine.

-**Note**: If you have any issues after the installation please run the following command:
+**Note**: If you have any issues after the installation, additionally run the following:
 ```bash
 typings install && bower install
 ```